attaoveisi/turtlebot2_Localization/README.md

 Here, the IMU data and Odometry data from robot base (wheel) are fused together to generate `/odom_combined` topic.
 The Odometry message is then converted to a path.

+For moving the robot around, the robot_teleop package is used which allows the user to control the robot manually in the scene.

 ## turtlebot_gazebo package

 this package is used for its Gazebo launchers and worlds for TurtleBot simulation, see [link](http://wiki.ros.org/turtlebot_gazebo)